roboscienceorg/book/source/Math/LinearAlgebra.rst

    :width: 40%
    :align: center

-A subspace is a subset of a vector space :math:`V` that is also a vector space.
+A :index:`subspace` is a subset of a vector space :math:`V` that is also a vector space.
 For example, a line through the origin is a subspace of the plane.
 Also, a plane through the origin is a subspace of three space, such as the span of